rzarajczyk/rzarajczyk.github.io/docs/general-biased-random.md

 !!! question "Do you have a better idea?"

     This solution works, but maybe you have some better solution?
-Let me know!
+Let me know in the comments!
-    You can find contant information at [zarajczyk.pl](https://zarajczyk.pl)

 This is my solution (see comments on the listing):